NUCPS Police Motorcycle Training

 Prerequisites: A valid, unrestricted motorcycle endorsement from student’s state of residence. (instruction and other types of temporary or provisional permits will not be accepted); prior motorcycle riding experience; completion of a basic skills test (e.g., Motorcycle Safety Foundation) is recommended.
 This course is restricted to law enforcement, military police, and approved emergency response personnel only.

 Learn from the Experts!
 The Northwestern Police Motorcycle Operator Training™ (PMOT) course provides the best in law enforcement-oriented motorcycle operator training.
 This two-week intensive course is designed to improve officer safety and performance and is intended for new and untrained police motorcycle officers.
 While PMOT students receive some classroom instruction, the majority of this course consists of hands-on experience in the saddle practicing exercises critical to the duties of a police motorcycle officer.
 To successfully complete this course, participants must successfully complete both a multiple-choice exam and a riding techniques test.

 - Curve negotiation

 A full list of required and optional equipment and other details are available on the class section registration page.

-Upcoming Police Motorcycle Operator Training courses will be posted soon.
+Select an Upcoming Police Motorcycle Operator Training Date

 Northwestern Police Motorcycle Instructor Recertification